DrCarney.com Blog

 Continue reading

-High dietary ingestion of fruits and vegetables may help enhance cognitive function and decrease the rate of occurrence of cognitive impairment in elderly men and women.
+Habitual intake of fruits and vegetables may enhance memory and cognitive function in elderly men and women.

 Continue reading

-Optimal intake of fruits, legumes, and vegetables may help halt the development of hypertension in men and women.
+Greater intake of cruciferous vegetables may lower lung cancer risk in men and women.

 Continue reading